-The only super part is convenience and we pay a terrible price for it; by losing our souls and wellbeing.
-Then use the stock to make this holy grail soup.
+The only "super" part is convenience and we pay a terrible price for it; by losing our souls and wellbeing.
+You could use this vegetable stock from scraps to make a holy grail soup.

 Today we have a tomato that has passed its best, the end of a carrot and some old broad beans; not seen are the stub of an onion and the inner bulb of the garlic where the cloves are too small to be worth peeling.

 Then there are some stalks of cauliflower and broccoli; and a sprig of thyme.
-A potato that has passed its best would often go into making vegetable stock from scraps.
+A potato that has past its best would often also go into making vegetable stock from scraps.

 I am reluctant to go out and buy celery when I have a glut of broccoli in the garden; for the professional cook it's another matter.